bastosmichelle848/bastosmichelle848/README.md

 ### Hi, there! 👋

-My name is Michelle and my closers call me: "Mi".
+My name is Michelle and my nickname is "Mi"!

 I'm currently learning about Python, C++, Java, HTML, CSS, and JavaScript.